umer901/umer901/README.md

-## Hi, I'm Umer Malik, a software engineer with a Master in Computer Science from UCLouvain, Belgium.
+## Hi, I'm Umer Malik, a Software Engineer with a Master's in Computer Science from UCLouvain, Belgium.

 <!-- Social Links -->